wuzhengy/TAU/Communication over DHT.md

    * immutable msgRoot= { verion; type(text,image); timestamp; contentRoot1..5; previousMsgDAGRoot}
 ```

-### Immutable
-Immutable data in nature is the history data.
-Peers will publish these data uppon seeing the request.
-Therefore, peer need to request those data before getting them.

-## Re-announcement or Re-provide issue and its fix
-In both IPFS and libtorrent, for certain data, the protocol will automatically ask peers to re-annouce or re-provide by put the data into dht space again.
-This is an awkward operation, firstly you do not know when data is required and what part of data is required, it engages some kind of constants to regualate such behavior, and it is hard to get right constants. <br>
-TAU DHT will not do static re-provide, all TAU peers will put data into DHT only at following two ocations
-* When publish gossip
-* When some peer request the data through gossip

 ## Salt channels
 Each topic of blk, msg, tx has mutable channels for publishing <br>